 Struggling to choose a new Medicare health care plan?
 It’s not too late to get help.

-No need to panic even though Medicare’s Annual Enrollment period is about to end.
+No need to panic even though Medicare’s annual open enrollment period is about to end.

 Every year, from Oct.
 15 through Dec.
-7, seniors have an opportunity to choose different health and drug plans or stick with the ones they have.
+7, seniors have an opportunity to choose different health and drug plans or stick with what they have.

-Thankfully, I was able to reach an insurance broker willing to share their experience helping seniors navigate the many options out there.
+Thankfully, I was able to reach an insurance broker able to help seniors navigate the many options out there.

-I’m not disclosing the broker’s identity because they are not authorized to speak to the media.

-But the senior broker shared some essential tips that might help reduce the anxiety some of you may be feeling.
+The broker shared some essential tips that might help reduce the anxiety some of you, too, might be feeling.

-First, you may be wondering if we need to consult a Medicare advisor.
+First, maybe, like me, you’re wondering whether we need to consult a Medicare adviser.

 After speaking with this broker, I think we do.